Free Network Diagnostics: Check IP, Run Speed Test, Measure HTTP Round-Trip Time, and Detect VPN Leaks

 WebRTC VPN / DNS Leak Test

-ICE candidate discovery via Google & Cloudflare STUN servers.
+ICE candidate discovery via public STUN servers.

 Public (srflx / prflx)